-The first category of club is the driver.
-Back in the day, drivers were known by the name “woods” – for the most part because back then, they were made using wood.
-These days, drivers as well as fairway woods may still be referred to by the same name (woods).
-This is despite the fact that they are now generally made with modern materials such as titanium, steel, and so on.
+The first category of the club is the driver.
+Back in the day, drivers were known by the name “woods” – for the most part, because back then, they were made using wood.
+These days, drivers and fairway woods may still be referred to by the same name (woods).
+This is even though they are made with modern materials such as titanium, steel, etc.

-In any club set, including the best golf club sets under 500, your driver will have the largest clubhead.
-Drivers are typically used for long distance shots, and they are generally used for the first shot, which usually happens on par 4, or maybe on par 5.
-Drivers shafts are usually made using graphite.
+In any club set, including the best golf club sets under 500, your driver will have the largest club head.
+Drivers are typically used for long-distance shots, and they are generally used for the first shot, which usually happens on par four or maybe on par 5.
+Drivers shafts are typically made using graphite.
 In your bag, the driver will typically be the longest.
 The driver’s face is also usually the largest in terms of hitting area, but the largest a driver’s clubhead is allowed to be is 460 cubic centimeters (cc) – which is also the most popular size.
-Smaller clubhead sizes (440cc or smaller) are often more popular with players that are more skilled.
-As a rule of thumb, higher cc numbers mean the club is more forgiving if the shot is off center.
+Smaller clubhead sizes (440cc or smaller) are often more popular with more skilled players.
+As a rule of thumb, higher cc numbers mean the club is more forgiving if the shot is off-center.

-Fairway woods are clubs still included in “wood”category.
+Fairway woods are clubs still included in the “wood” category.
 These days, they are referred to as metal woods or fairway metals.
-They include the 3- wood club, 5-wood club, and the 7-wood club.
-When the number is higher, the clubhead’s loft is greater, and as a result, the shot you made will travel higher as well as shorter.
+They have the 3- wood club, 5-wood club, and the 7-wood club.
+When the number is higher, the club’s loft is greater, and as a result, the shot you made will travel higher and shorter.

 Fairway woods are usually made using graphite (for the shaft) as well.
-Occasionally, they may be made using steel.
-The clubheads on these will look similar to drivers’, bulbous in shape, but flat on one side (the part that hits the ball).
+Occasionally, they may be steel.
+The club heads on these will look similar to drivers’, bulbous in shape but flat on one side (the part that hits the ball).

-These are generally used on fairway shots that are longer, on tee par 4 shots that are shorter, and in tee par 3 shots that are longer.
+These are used on longer fairway shots, tee par-four shots that are shorter, and tee par-three longer shots.
 If you often struggle with hitting using your driver, you can use one of your fairway woods for teeing off instead.
 This is because this type of club adds loft, assisting you in making your shot travel straighter.

-Next you have the hybrids, which is basically a cross in between an iron and a wood.
+Next, you have the hybrid golf clubs, a cross between an iron and a wood.
 They typically have the same (or similar) shape compared to a wood, and they also offer an advantage: they’re easier to hit.
-These clubs will have the same length and loft that irons have, so the distance will be similar as well.
+These clubs will have the same length and loft that irons have so that the distance will be similar.

 In any club set, including the best golf club sets under 500, there are irons.
 An iron is used on just about every hole.
-They will cover just about everything – from short and/or mid range shots, all the way to longer range shots from tee.
-These clubs come in a set, which will usually include six to eight irons including (but not limited to): 3-iron, 4-iron, 5-iron, 6-iron, 7-iron, 8-iron, as well as the 9-iron.
+They will cover nearly everything – from short or mid-range shots to long-range shots from the tee.
+These clubs come in a set, which will usually include six to eight irons: 3-iron, 4-iron, 5-iron, 6-iron, 7-iron, 8-iron, and the 9-iron.
 There will also be a gap wedge (AKA approach wedge) or perhaps one pitching wedge.
 These sets will come with either a steel or a graphite shaft.
-If you aren’t sure which is more suited for you, ask a professional for assistance.
+If you are a beginner and aren’t sure which is more suited for you, ask a professional for assistance.

-The clubheads on these irons will help you to improve your accuracy.
-To find out more about how, ask a golf professional.
+The heads on these irons will help any golfer to improve their accuracy.

 One more type of club is the wedge.
-These are rather close in relation to irons.
+These are relatively close to irons.
 They even have a similar build and look.
 The only difference comes in the clubs’ lofts.
 Wedges will have a higher loft degree.
-They’re designed to be highly accurate, and they also provide more spin in comparison to regular irons.
-Wedges will also have what is called “bounce”, which allows the club to bounce off the ground instead of digging into it.
-There are also a bunch of different types of wedge clubs such as lob wedges, sand wedges, and gap wedges.
+They’re designed to be highly accurate, and they also provide more spin compared to regular irons.
+Wedges will also have what is called “bounce,” which allows the club to bounce off the ground instead of digging into it.
+There are also many different types of wedge clubs such as lob wedges, sand wedges, and gap wedges.

-Last but no the least, you have the putter.
-Out of all the clubs in any of the best golf club sets under 500, arguably the most important one is the putter.
-It’s got a steel shaft, with a grip that’s either squared or flat at the part where you would hold it with your thumb.
-The face of the putter’s clubhead is almost flat or completely flat.
+Last but not least, you have the putter.
+Out of all the clubs in any of the best golf sets under 500, arguably, the putter’s most important one.
+It’s got a steel shaft with a grip that’s either squared or flat at the part where you would hold it with your thumb.
+The face of the putter is almost flat or completely flat.
 It is generally also smaller, at least in comparison to other clubs in your set.
-Putter heads come in either the mallet style or the blade style.
+Putter heads come in either the mallet-style or the blade style.

-When it comes to golf, having the right tools can mean a world of difference.
+When it comes to golf, having the right golf irons sets can mean a world of difference to your performance.
 This is why it is so important to invest in a good golf club set.
-After all, you could be doing your best out on the golf course, but if you have the wrong tools (or the unideal tools), you could be in for a world of disappointment.
-Not exactly something any aspiring golfer would want, especially when all you’re trying to do is get the results you want.
-Equip yourself with one of the best golf club sets under 500 and make sure that you suit both your budget and your needs.
-This way, you will have a better chance to golf the way you want.
+After all, you could be doing your best out on the golf course, but if you have the wrong tools, you could be in for a world of disappointment.
+It is not exactly something any aspiring golfer wants, especially when all you’re trying to do is improve your results be that extra distance or just a solid performance over a variety of shots.
+Treat yourself to one of the best golf club sets for a reasonable price.
+This way, you will have a better chance to enjoy your golf.

 We hope that this guide we’ve put together will help you to figure out which set suits you best.
-Remember, however, that although we’ve made sure to include the best sets (in our opinion), there still are others out there that could be just as good or even greater.
+Remember, however, that although we’ve made sure to include the best sets (in our opinion).
 All we mean to say is, keep your options open.
-If a set that is not on this list does interest you, we hope that the information we’ve given can truly be of help!
+If a set that is not on this list does interest you, we hope that the information we’ve given can genuinely be of help to all you golfers!

 Good luck on your search for the best golf club sets under 500.
 And, of course, happy golfing!